Grammy Award milestones: Artists who have won all four General Field awards

-Adele is one of three artists who have won all four general field awards.
+Adele is one of four artists who have won all four general field awards.

-There have been only three artists who have won all four General Field awards: Album of the Year, Record of the Year, Song of the Year, and Best New Artist.
+There have been only four musicians who have won all four General Field awards: Album of the Year, Record of the Year, Song of the Year, and Best New Artist.

 In 1981, Christopher Cross became the first artist to win all four awards, as well as the first act to win them all in a single year.

 In 2009, Adele won Best New Artist, and she earned the three other awards in both 2012 and 2017.
 She was the second artist to win all four accolades throughout her career.

 In 2020, Billie Eilish became the third musician to win all four awards and the first female artist to win them during a single ceremony.

+In 2026, Jack Antonoff has become the fourth musician to win all four awards, first winning Best New Artist and Song of the Year in 2013, winning Album of the Year thrice as a producer in 2016, 2021 and 2024; and winning Record of the Year as a Producer in 2026.

 Single ceremony

 Most Grammys won in one night

 The record for most Grammys won in one night is eight.
 Michael Jackson won eight in 1984 and is the only solo artist to do so.
 The group Santana tied with Michael Jackson’s record in 2000.